-The Office of Broadband will require Applicants comply with the Department of Housing and Community Development's audit policy, which is in compliance with state and federal regulations and located at https://www.dhcd.virginia.gov/sites/default/files/Docx/audit-policy/dhcd-audit-policy.pdf

-The Office of Broadband will require applicants to submit business plans and related analyses that substantiate the sustainability of the proposed project.
+- The Office of Broadband will require Prospective subgrantees comply with the Department of Housing and Community Development's audit policy, which is in compliance with state and federal regulations. - The Office of Broadband will require applicants to submit business plans and related analyses that substantiate the sustainability of the proposed project.
 This can be provided in the form of pro forma statements or analyses, inclusive of cash flow and balance sheet projections and should include at least three years of operating cost and cash flow projections post targeted completion of project.